5 min read

 Ken Blanchard once said, “The key to successful leadership is influence, not authority,” while Tony Robbins believes that "authoritarian leaders are the best decision-makers in times of crisis."

 Autocratic leadership can lead to success, especially when quick decisions and clear directions are needed.
-However, being a great leader means not sticking to just one style.
-Instead, mix and match different styles based on what the situation needs.
+However, balancing authority with flexibility is key to being a great leader.
+Rather than sticking to just one style, mix and match different styles based on what the situation requires.

 It’s important to balance control with teamwork.
 While an autocratic style can give structure and discipline, adding democratic and transformational leadership can encourage creativity and keep employees motivated.